Site icon Circuit Ideas for You

 IR transmitter LED LD2713

-We offer the schematic for the infrared receiver for this specific infrared headphone transmitter on our website.
+We have provided the infrared receiver schematic for this particular infrared headphone transmitter.

 Formula:

-The voltage gain (Av) of a Field Effect Transistor FET amplifier may be computed using the following generic formula:
+The general formula as follows is sometimes used to calculate the voltage gain (Av) of a Field Effect Transistor FET amplifier:

 Av = −gm * RL